ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 > already implemented and published the code.
 >
 > You move to hit the download button, but a worrying thought occurs.
 How do you
 > know this code is right?
-You don't know the author or his level of programming
+You don't know the author or their level of
-> skill.
+> programming skill.
 Why should you trust the code?
 >
 > Now turn this question on its head.
 Why should your colleagues or supervisor
 > trust any implementation of the method that you write?
 Why should you trust